-Brother Alcorn knew Kenneth Hagin because they were the same age, and they were both Assembly of God ministers in North Texas.
+Brother Alcorn knew Kenneth Hagin because they were about the same age, and they were both Assembly of God ministers in North Texas.
 In fact, Brother Alcorn gave me a book on divine healing that was written by Gordon Lindsay, the founder of Christ for the Nations Bible Institute in Dallas.
 There was a chapter in that book that was written by Brother Hagin, who was a close friend of the Lindsays.

 In 1982 I moved to Tulsa and began attending Kenneth Hagin’s school Rhema Bible Training Center.
 While I was living in Tulsa I attended the Campmeeting services held in the Tulsa Convention Center every July.
 One night I got there early to get a good seat at the bottom of the riser section.
 It turned out that I was right behind the wheelchair section.
 As the building began filling up I saw crippled people wheeled into the wheelchair section right in front of me, and there was one lady in particular who was hard to look at.
-She looked to be in her 30s or 40s, had tremors with her head and arms, and probably didn’t weigh more than 80 pounds.
+She looked to be in her 30s or 40s, had tremors with her head and arms, and probably didn’t weigh more than 90 pounds.
 At the end of the service Kenneth Hagin laid his hands on her and the anointing of God went into her body and she got up and walked off practically normal.
 It was the most incredible miracle I had ever seen, and to this day I haven’t seen anything like it.
-I sat behind her that whole service and I had seen her, so when he ministered to her I have to admit I didn’t expect much.
+I sat behind her that whole service and I had seen her condition, so when he ministered to her I have to admit I didn’t expect much.
 But she left that service on her feet, raised up by the power of God.

 It was experiences like these that changed my life, but it wasn’t just the experiences that changed me.
 It was the foundation that I had in theology that enabled me to understand the experiences in the light of God’s Word.
 Just like with the issues of speaking in tongues and eternal security, I had to know what I believed about faith and healing and why I believed what I believed.